 Prestitial Ads with Countdown: Prestitial Ads make the user wait until the ad is finished; the waiting time annoys the users.

 Large Sticky Ads: Sticky ads at the bottom of the screen that covers more than 30% of the screen make it difficult for the user to consume the content on the screen.

 Flashing Animated Ads: Ads that are too flashy and change colors continuously keep distracting the users until they’re in the view.

 Full-screen Scroll-over Ads: These ads require users to scroll them over while they appear on top of the content.
 Such ads are seen on mobile devices, which can disorient the user.

 Some More Points to Ponder

 Interrupting Users: The main motive of the user is to consume the content created by you.
-You have to ensure that there are no interruptions while the user is fulfilling this motive.
+You have to ensure no interruptions while the user is fulfilling this motive.
 Not only ads but other elements like popups for subscriptions or your website layout can also cause interruptions in the flow.
 Avoid them.

 Ads don’t hamper user experience if they’re presented in the right way.
 The ads shouldn’t obstruct the user from consuming the content.
 The user should have control over the ads, and the ads shouldn’t behave in unpredictable ways.
-If you’re providing the right value to the user, then ads can even improve the user experience.
+If you’re providing the correct value to the user, ads can even improve the user experience.